nodonut6311/nodonut6311/README.md

 ---

 <!-- About Me -->
 ### 🙋‍♂️ About Me
+- 🔭 Co-authoring a **geospatial analysis paper** with the *Indian Institute of Tropical Meteorology, Pune*, using MODIS datasets to study soil moisture and vegetation dynamics.
-- 📊 Built a **Child Labour & Migration Analysis pipeline**, showcasing skills in **data cleaning, integration, and socio-economic analysis** on real-world survey data.
+- 📊 Built a **data pipeline on child labour and migration**, focusing on **data cleaning, integration, and socio-economic analysis** with real-world survey data.
-- 🔭 Currently writing a **research paper in geospatial analysis**, where I use **MODIS/061/MOD11A2 & MODIS/061/MOD13Q1 data** to study patterns related to soil moisture.
-- 📈 Learning and experimenting with **time-series forecasting models** (ARIMA,ARFIMA) and their applications in real-world data.
+- 📈 Co-authoring a **research paper on prediction models**, applying **time-series forecasting techniques** (ARIMA, ARFIMA) to real-world datasets.
-- 🧑‍💻 Comfortable working across the **data journey**: from sourcing and cleaning → analysis → creating dashboards.
+- 🧑‍💻 Skilled across the **data workflow** — from sourcing and cleaning → analysis → visualization and dashboards.
-- ☁️ Mostly using **Google Colab and Jupyter** for data workflows.
-- 💡 Curious about **machine learning, applied math, and environmental data**.

 ---
 ### 🛠️ Tools & Technologies I Use
 <p align="left">